Strength in numbers

 The effects of this political decision were amplified by the way unions organized trades, in part due to the sense of superiority of “craft unions,” resulting in groupings based on skills with bargaining aimed to enrich members only.
 This myopic focus inevitably led to intra-class competition as leaders felt obliged to land the best situation for their own members, thereby cannibalizing broader impact, but also inevitably to short-term deals with politicians and business entitles that, in many cases, had little interest in supporting unions for the long-term.
 “Over the years, craft unions developed cozy relationships with politicians who could throw work their way.
 This involved a great deal of corruption between union officials, business owners and politicians.”

-Further, the unwillingness of some unions in the early days to embrace civil rights and African-American workers was another misguided decision.
+Further, the stubborn unwillingness of some unions in the early days to embrace civil rights and African-American workers was another misguided decision.
 A similar reaction to the women’s rights movement, the unemployed, and by extension to current times, immigrants’ rights also played out.
-Putting aside ethical considerations, from a practical standpoint, ignoring these worker groups simply left their membership too skimpy.
+Even if one could put aside the moral aspects of these racist and misogynistic decisions, from a practical standpoint, ignoring these worker groups simply left their membership too skimpy.

-And what to my mind might be the worst miscalculation—in the McCarthy era, the union leaders gave into the hysteria around communism at a time when socialist organizers (the few organizers who welcomed African Americans) were poised to introduce ideas that could have radically transformed the American workplace.
+What to my mind might be the miscalculation with the longest term impact—in the McCarthy era, the union leaders gave into the hysteria around communism at a time when socialist organizers (the few organizers who welcomed African Americans) were poised to introduce ideas that could have radically transformed the American workplace.
 Just imagine a world where workers united across all trades and job types demanding an end to the two-tier wage-based economy itself.
 Or universal health care.
 Or free child care.These ideas that were by intent focused on fundamental economic restructuring were swept aside at a the unique moment in history when they may have been achievable as the unions worked to effectively ban anyone with socialists leanings.
 Now, the industrialists have the upper hand and “efficiencies” increase while real wages shrink.

 What’s next, now that union membership is at historic lows except for a few pockets?
 I didn’t get many solutions in this book.
 Except for this: “How can unions regain their former strength and increase it?”
 Yates asks, and then answers.
 “Unions can only grow when they are part of a larger political and social movement.”